glassdb/webEditionHome/docs/upgrade/upgradeToGemStone3.2.md

 extent is present in the $GEMSTONE_DATADIR.

 ### Start stone
-Once the source extent is in place, this script starts the stone using the stone name specified by the $GEMSTONE_NAME environment variable.
+Once the source extent is in place, the script starts the stone using the stone name specified by the $GEMSTONE_NAME environment variable.
 The stone is started with the following command: